PrintersForAnts/Salad_Fork/docs/z_motion.md

 **Steps:**
 1. Flip the frame upside down for this step
-2. Lay the deck plate down, it will be supported by the Z steppers
+2. Lay the deck plate down, it will be supported by the Z steppers.
+If the plate tolerances are too tight, you may need to remove the lightly secured stepper to get the deck plate in place.
+Do this if required, and secure the stepper to the mount in either case.
-3. Fix it in place by adding 2 of the printed deck supports to each side, positioning is not critical
+3. Fix the deck plate in place by adding 2 of the printed deck supports to each side, positioning is not critical

 ![](images/deck_plate_added_bottom_view.png)